-- Permitted to manage the device using the Web only. - Trustee accounts do not function when the device is in Transparent mode, if an account is created while the device is in Transparent mode, or when the device is in "dual-untrust" or "combined" mode. - Permitted only to manage a predefined set of physical interface attributes corresponding to the settings of the configured trustee attribute (interface and/or modem).
+- Permitted to manage the device using the Web only. - Trustee accounts do not function when the device is in transparent mode, if an account is created while the device is in transparent mode, or when the device is in dual-untrust or combined mode. - Permitted only to manage a predefined set of physical interface attributes corresponding to the settings of the configured trustee attribute (interface and/or modem). - The role determines the role attribute assigned to the non-root admin. - none-No role attribute is assigned.
+This is the default. - audit-Enables the non-root admin to perform audit tasks.
+The audit admin can configure and monitor audit data. - cryptographic-Enables the non-root admin to perform cryptographic tasks.
+The cryptographic admin can configure and monitor cryptographic and audit data. - security-Enables the non-root admin to perform configuration and security tasks.
+The security admin can access security and audit data.

-Example: The following command creates a nonroot administrator named "rsmith" with password "swordfish":
+Example 1: The following command creates a non-root admin named rsmith with password swordfish: